Seddonville: Modern age

 Seddonville is now a small rural village.
 It provides access to the Mokihinui back country and fishing, tramping, and whitewater rafting attract visitors.
 The gates to Seddonville Domain form a small war memorial, commemorating 18 men from Seddonville: 13 in World War I and five in World War II.
 Seddonville houses the H. E. Holland Memorial Library, which was named in honour of local MP and first leader of the Labour Party, Harry Holland, who made a public appeal to replace the collection after the first library was destroyed by flooding in 1929.

 Part of the route of the railway is preserved as the Chasm Creek Walkway.
 On the approach to Seddonville, it follows the formation of the line, passes through a tunnel and over two railway bridges.
 The platform of Seddonville railway station is still extant in the village.
 The Old Ghost Road, a mountain biking and walking track, finishes in Seddonville.

+Demographics for the area are covered at Mokihinui.